michal-h21/luavlna/README.md

     %% in the case of luacsplain, use instead:
     %% \chyph
     %% but language code for Czech is different than in LaTeX or normal
-    %% luaTeX, so you will need to set single letters with somethinh like:
+    %% LuaTeX, so you will need to set single letters with somethinh like:
     %% \singlechars{5}{AIiVvOoUuSsZzKk}
     \input luavlna
     \preventsingledebugon